Blog General

 Not for Lyft.

-While they have fewer overall downloads than Uber, their user engagement is higher because of the community they’ve built.7 They’re proof that a brand’s commitment to their customers bolsters receiving that commitment in return.
+While they have fewer overall downloads than Uber, their user engagement is higher because of the community they’ve built.21 They’re proof that a brand’s commitment to their customers bolsters receiving that commitment in return.

-Building a brand around values may not get you the top spot in terms of downloads, but it’s a surefire way to attract users that will stick around for the same reasons your brand will hold steady.
+Building a brand around values may not get you the top spot in terms of downloads, but it’s a surefire way to attract users who will stick around for the same reasons your brand will hold steady.
 Build for quality, not quantity, and the quality is sure to outweigh any loss of quantity.

 The same goes for onboarding new users.
 If they hop on your app and receive little to no direction on how to get started, you’re essentially escorting them out the door yourself.

-08. Slack: Give the People What They Want
+8. Slack: Give the People What They Want

 From day one, Slack has met the needs of its public, giving them efficient, easy-to-use technology for internal workplace communication.